School / Prep

 Objectives

-A food and industrial engineering graduate is destined to become a production manager in the food industry: he or she is a field engineer.
-They organize production in compliance with quality, cost and deadline criteria.
-With a thorough understanding of the specificities of the food industry, he or she plays a strong managerial role: recruiting, leading teams, etc. He/she interfaces with the various departments (research and development, sales, logistics).
+Agri-food and industrial engineers are trained to become production managers in the agri-food sector: they are hands-on engineers.
+They organize production in accordance with quality, cost, and deadline criteria.
+With their in-depth knowledge of the specificities of the food industry, they play a key managerial role, including recruitment and team leadership.
+They liaise with various departments (research and development, sales, logistics).

 Know-how and skills